 In the battle of the features, the iPod touch is in a different category to its smaller siblings.
 As the only iPod to run a full version of iOS, the iPod Touch has access to the full App Store, with all the games, productivity tools, social media, and camera apps that you'd expect to find on an iPhone.

 It's easily the most advanced iPod there's ever been, and with the category declining due to the proliferation of smartphones.
-We don't expect Apple to do anything to advance it further.

 There are still people for whom the iPod nano is ideal.
 Like the touch, it is also a capable device, but small enough to carry anywhere.
 If you want a small iPod to pop into your pocket at the gym, and you are happy to look at second hand models, this may well be the one for you.
 However, even when Apple was still selling the nano it wasn't cheap, it cost £159 for 16GB.